Blankiet Estate

 Blankiet Estate is a California wine estate owned by Claude and Katherine Blankiet.
 Located in the foothills of the Mayacamas Mountains in the Napa Valley, the estate produces a portfolio of wines from their Paradise Hills Vineyard.
+The tasting room is located in the Renaissance period Castello that was built by a team of regional and international artisans.

 History

 The winery was created in 1996 on 46 acres ranging over several volcanic hills above the town of Yountville with the goal of producing wines of First Growth quality.
-In the 1990s, the best California wines became known as "Cult Wines" and a prominent winemaker making such wines was Helen Turley.
+In the 1990s, the best California wines became known as "cult wines" and a prominent winemaker making such wines was Helen Turley.
 She believed the Paradise Hills Vineyard had the potential to produce world-class wines and accepted the position as Blankiet Estate's winemaker.
 Wine critics Stephen Tanzer, Simon Woods, Robert M. Parker Jr. and Antonio Galloni validated her assessment.
-Tanzer listed Blankiet along with Harlan, Bond and Screaming Eagle as one of Napa’s most spectacular wines, "Simon Woods ranks California's cult Cabernets" listed Blankiet as a First Growth wine and Robert Parker stated in his Wine Buying Guide “The goal to produce world-class wines at Blankiet Estate has been accomplished, combining the extraordinary power of the site with unbelievable elegance and definition”.
+Tanzer listed Blankiet along with Harlan, Bond and Screaming Eagle as one of Napa’s most spectacular wines, "Simon Woods ranks California's cult Cabernets" listed Blankiet as a "First Growth wine" and Robert Parker stated in his Wine Buying Guide “The goal to produce world-class wines at Blankiet Estate has been accomplished, combining the extraordinary power of the site with unbelievable elegance and definition”.

 David Abreu, a well-known viticulturist, was hired to develop the land, which Claude Blankiet described as a “puzzle of microclimates and terroirs”.
 The Paradise Hills Vineyards are divided by sub-faults of the West Napa seismic line.
 Cabernet Sauvignon was planted on the north side of the fault in layers of volcanic ash over a deeply-fractured Andesite rock base.
 The south side of the fault is composed of eroded Basalt covered with iron-rich red clay.
 Cabernet Franc and Petit Verdot were planted on gravelly-clay alluvial soils in the coolest part of the dividing canyon.
-Geologists David Howell, Ph.D., author of The Winemaker's Dance: Exploring Terroir in the Napa Valley, Sarah Lewis MacDonald, Ph.D., owner of Envision Geo and Dr. Walter J. Fitz, PhD., from the University of Natural Resources and Life Science in Vienna, Austria, were instrumental in demonstrating the unique geological complexity of the estate.
+Geologists David Howell, Ph.D., author of The Winemaker's Dance: Exploring Terroir in the Napa Valley, Sarah Lewis MacDonald, Ph.D., owner of Envision Geo and Dr. Walter J. Fitz, Ph.D., from the University of Natural Resources and Life Science in Vienna, Austria, were instrumental in demonstrating the unique geological complexity of the estate.
 The winery, connected to a deep underground network of caves, was designed by renowned architect John Lail.
-The tasting room is located in the renaissance period Castello that was built over five years by a team of regional and international artisans.
-Helen Turley made eight vintages for Blankiet Estate.
-Martha Levy-McClelland was the consulting winemaker for the 2006 to 2008 vintages, assisted by enologist Michel Rolland.
-For the six following years, Denis Malbec, the former cellar master at Chateau Latour, took the helm at Blankiet Estate as Director of Viticulture and Winemaking.
-Unfortunately, Denis Malbec lost his life in a tragic car accident in April 2016.
-A young emerging Napa Valley Winemaker, Graeme MacDonald, was hired to take over the position of Denis Malbec, and in just six years, brought the wines to an even higher level, adding twelve 100-point ratings to the Estate portfolio.